22940dev/hugo-frameview/content/likes.md

 * I have no special talents.
 I am only passionately curious.
 * We're only visitors in this life after all.
 Might as well be humble and act respectfully.
 * Life's about the journey not the destination.
-* "The trick is to live life in a constant state of departure, while always arriving.
+* The trick is to live life in a constant state of departure, while always arriving.
 It saves on hellos and goodbyes.
 * To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.
 * Happiness is the absence of striving for happiness.
 * When you get the message, hang up the phone.